 You basically need two installs:

-- Xink Exchange Connector (this will pull the users and their signatures from Xink to a local SQL Server database)
+- Xink Exchange Connector (this will pull the users and their signatures from Xink to a local SQL Server database referred to as the settings database)

-- Exchange Mobile Gateway (this will install a transport agent on your Exchange Server, hence allowing to add the signature when the email is being send)
+- Xink Transport Agent (this will install a transport agent on your Exchange Server, hence allowing to add the signature when the email is being sent from mobile devices)

 Install the file, you need to give permission for the package to be installed.